iJCLEE/SoulCypher/README.md

 ./> "SoulCypher" is my creation, an Encryption / Decryption translator.

 - Q: Why is it called SoulCypher?
-- A: In spiritual terms: Open souls are readable, while sealed souls are unreadable.
+- A: In spiritual terms; Open souls are readable, while sealed souls are unreadable.
 - Therefore, I designed this tool as both an art piece and a Encryption / Decryption translator.
 _____________________________________________________________________________________________________________________________